Definition: Relational Trauma

 What proverbial camels of yours need to be tied?
 Or where in your life do you need to stop the metaphorical tying and double knotting the ropes and just let go?

-• When it comes to your love relationship (or the seeking and creating of this), is there any action you need and want to take that’s in your control that would help you feel more empowered and fulfilled?
-Or do you need to stop gripping a particular outcome so tightly and instead relax a bit more, trusting that all will happen when it’s supposed to?
+- When it comes to your love relationship (or the seeking and creating of this), is there any action you need and want to take that’s in your control that would help you feel more empowered and fulfilled?
+Or do you need to stop gripping a particular outcome so tightly and instead relax a bit more?
+Do you need to trust that all will happen when it’s supposed to?

-• With your friend and family relationships, is there any action you can take to feel closer and more connected in your relationships?
-Or have you done all you can and is your work instead to accept and allow the unfolding of whatever comes next?
+- With your friend and family relationships, is there any action you can take to feel closer and more connected?
+Or have you done all you can?
+Is your work instead to accept and allow the unfolding of whatever comes next?

 “Trust in God, but tie your camel.”

-I invite you to mentally scan the landscape of your life and be curious about where and how this phrase may be particularly applicable for you right now.
+I invite you to mentally scan the landscape of your life.
+Be curious about where and how this phrase may be particularly applicable for you right now.

 There is no right or wrong way to take action or practice faith in our lives.
 Both are constant practices, questions we’re meant to live, not prescriptions for this article or any other.